KinsonDigital/BranchValidator/README.md

 ## **Validation Logic Expression Functions**
 </div>

 Below is a small list of the available expression functions that you can use in the value of the `validation-logic` input.
-These expression functions can be used in combination with the `&&` and `||` operators.
+These expression functions can be used in combination with the `&&` and `||` operators:
   - Example: equalTo('feature/my-*-branch') && allLowerCase()
     - This checks to see whether or not the branch is equal to the value and that the entire branch is lower case.